 For instance, forms of mosquito repellent, including citronella candles and mosquito plants, are somewhat effective but can’t be counted on for total control.
 Some people find the smoke and fragrance from citronella candles unpleasant, and it takes several candles to protect a deck or patio and provide adequate control.
 Most plants that are said to repel mosquitoes are ineffective, however, rubbing lemon balm leaves on the skin provides some protection for a short period of time.

 Mosquito repellent sprays applied directly to the skin are sometimes the last resort when battling these pesky insects.
 Sprays containing the active ingredient DEET are proven effective, but there is some health concern about heavy applications of DEET repellants.
 Use the spray lightly as needed on exposed parts of the skin.
 Avoid ultrasonic mosquito repellent.
 These products don’t work and are a waste of money.

 Controlling mosquitoes in the lawn also includes draining puddles as they form.
 When you water the lawn, stop the sprinklers when the water begins to puddle.
 You can use Bti, a strain of Bacillus thuringiensis, which targets mosquito larvae to treat the lawn as well.

 Mosquito Control for Ponds

-Mosquito discs are doughnut-shaped rings that you can float in a pond, birdbath or other water feature.
-They slowly release Bti (Bacillus thuringiensis israelensis), which is a bacteria that kills mosquito larva but is harmless to humans, pets and other wildlife.
+Mosquito discs are doughnut-shaped rings that you can float in a pond, birdbath, or another water feature.
+They slowly release Bti (Bacillus thuringiensis israelensis), which is a bacteria that kills mosquito larva but is harmless to humans, pets, and other wildlife.
 Bti is a different strain of Bt from that used by gardeners to control the larvae of caterpillars and other garden pests and is effective in controlling mosquito problems.